 From my newsletter: Seems like everyone’s a photographer now.
 The competition is fierce.
 Looking for some photography marketing tips?
 If your goal is to do the type work that seems to be selling right now, and to have a website and portfolio that looks like everyone else’s in your marketplace, then that’s who you’re competing… Read more »

-The other day, I posed this question to our Facebook group: “What iconic photographer’s work inspires you the most right now?”
+The other day, I posed this question to our Facebook group: “What iconic photographers are you inspired by the most right now?”
 This, along with the stipulation that we limit our answers to photography’s iconic Masters and leave out the currently popular gurus of the craft.
-As of this writing, here are the results and some… Read more »
+As of this writing, here are the results and… Read more »

 [This was a segment in my newsletter today.
 My enthusiasm sometimes overpowers my typing and editing skills, so there were just a couple of typos in the e-mailed copy, which I’ve corrected here.
 Even if few others noticed, I did.
 Hopefully I’ve caught them all.
 I can’t make any promises about the grammar.
 Please feel… Read more »